amrutkumarmeher/MyPyHeo/README.md

 Hi, My name is Amrut
-I am from India,odisha
+I am from India, Odisha
-I am just learning programming(Python) can you like to work with me? we will work together you help to develop my projects and i will you to deverlop your project in Python
+I am just learning to program (Python) can you like to work with me? we will work together you help to develop my projects and I will help you to develop your project in Python